Considering membership at BUC?

 So how do you become a member?
 There’s no one right way, but this is the path we recommend:

 Prerequisite: If you haven’t already, subscribe to our mailing list!
 Our once-weekly email update is where you’ll find announcements and information about events and activities at BUC.
 It’s your lifeline to everything going on in our congregation.
-Subscribing also means you’ll get our quarterly publication, The Deep Dive, and the occasional important all-church message from our Senior Minister and other leaders.
+You’ll also receive the occasional important all-church message from our church leaders.

 Step 1: Attend several worship services.